sree-sphere/MCP-Neo4j-RAG/README.md

 This project integrates a **RAG (Retrieval-Augmented Generation)** pipeline with both **vector-based** and **graph-based** retrieval using:

 - **Milvus** for vector similarity search
 - **Neo4j** for graph query execution
 - **Groq (LLaMA3)** for Cypher query generation from natural language
 - **LaBSE** and **CrossEncoder** for multilingual embedding and reranking

 ---

 ## Features

 - Vector search over multilingual documents
 - CrossEncoder reranking of search results
 - Natural language to Cypher query generation
 - Neo4j execution and visualization-ready outputs
-- Designed as LangChain-compatible `FastMCP` toolchain
+- Fully compatible with **LangChain** via `FastMCP` toolchain

 ---